 A VCA allows one signal to pass when another signal is “present”.
 In the case of a VCA, the control voltage signal (analogous to the “carrier”) is in charge of passing the audio input signal (analogous to the “modulator”).

-VCAs are often controlled by envelopes or LFOs (low-frequency oscillators) in order to shape the amplitude of a synth patch.
+VCAs are often controlled by envelopes or LFOs (low-frequency oscillators) to shape the amplitude of a synth patch.

 If the control voltage/modulator is maxed, the entire carrier is passed through.
-If either the CV or the input signal are at 0 volts, there will be no output.
+If either the CV or the input signal is at 0 volts, there will be no output.